Don S. Williams: Personal life

-Williams had two children; a daughter, son, as well as two grandchildren and one great-grandchild.
+Williams had two children; a daughter, son, as well as two grandchildren and two great-grandchildren.

 In 1993, Williams was diagnosed with Parkinson's disease – a degenerative disorder of the central nervous system.
 In March 2002, a small flurry of media interest erupted when it was revealed by documentary film-maker Gerry Thompson (for the Canadian broadcaster CTV) that Don was one of four people who worked together at the CBC in 1979 (the most famous being Michael J. Fox) who would all later go on to not only develop Parkinson's Disease, but to have the symptoms appear at roughly the same time (the early 1990s).
 Current evidence suggests that as many as eight crew and cast members on the project have developed Parkinson's symptoms.

 This unusual coincidence led to the suggestion that Parkinson's may possibly have some sort of environmental trigger.

 Thus, during the week of March 22–29, 2002, Williams and his doctor were interviewed by Good Morning America, ABC News, NBC News, Entertainment Tonight, Access Hollywood, CNN, People Magazine, MacLean's Magazine, CTV and The New York Times.

 Williams died in October 2018 at the age of 80.